hashirnp/hashirnp/README.md

 # 💫 About Me:
-👨‍💻 Freelance Flutter Developer
+👨‍💻 Freelance Flutter Developer <br>
-🚀 Open to collaborations on exciting Flutter projects 🌐 Seeking support and insights from the Flutter community 📚 Currently exploring Backend development with Node.js 🤝 Let’s connect and collaborate!
+🚀 Open to collaborations on exciting Flutter projects <br>
+🌐 Seeking support and insights from the Flutter community <br>
+📚 Currently exploring Backend development with Node.js <br>
+🤝 Let’s connect and collaborate!<br>

 ## 🌐 Socials: